 Fellow Since 2009

-This profile was prepared when Vincent Carelli was elected to the Ashoka Fellowship in 2009.
+This description of Vincent Carelli's work was prepared when Vincent Carelli was elected to the Ashoka Fellowship in 2009.

 Brazil's more than 200 indigenous peoples are largely voiceless and suffer from the country's worst living conditions.
 They are often perceived by mainstream society as unusual, primitive, or violent.
 Vincent Carelli battles such prejudice and discrimination with Video in the Villages, a program that empowers indigenous peoples and changes mainstream societal perceptions.